 From a run's ROOT tree, in the first loop sub-routine, "raw" data histograms are filled.
 Eight histograms corresponding to each of the 8 PMTs - Left, Right, Up, Down for Energy and dEnergy - are filled.
-These histograms are helicity-independent.
+These histograms are helicity-independent, that is, events with either helicity state are present.

 The energy for each of the events in these histograms is calculated by recording 50 sample raw detector signals from the DAQ's FADC.
 Then, taking the average of the first 10 of these samples, an average pedestal p is calculated.
-This pedestal is then subtracted from each of the next 40 samples, and the result summed together, producing the event's energy in units of channels.
+This pedestal is then subtracted from each of the next 40 samples, which are summed together, producing the event's energy in units of channels.

-$$p = \frac{1}{10} \sum{i=0}^{9} FADC_i$$ (1)
+$$p = \frac{1}{10} \sum{i=0}^{9} FADC_i \tag{1}$$